TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-howto.md

 # Azure Synapse Link for Azure Cosmos DB - How-to

-Most users can resolve issues in Azure Synapse Link for Azure Cosmos DB by applying these answers to frequently asked questions.
+Most users can resolve issues in Azure Synapse Link for Azure Cosmos DB by applying the following answers to frequently asked questions.

 ## **Recommended Steps**